jesshohohoho/learnyloopy/UserGuide.md

 <a id="leaderboard"></a>
 ## 🏆 Leaderboard

-Each like in the comment section of a post in the [Forum](#forum) is converted into an equal number of credits.
+Each like in the comment section of a post in the **[Forum](#forum)** is converted into an equal number of credits.
 Tutors with high interaction levels with students are displayed on the leaderboard as recognition for their contributions.
 This system encourages tutors to engage with students, fosters a sustainable learning ecosystem, and increases exposure and popularity for active tutors.

-To reach out this feature, click the icon of Leaderboard as shown in the sidebar.
+To access this feature, click the icon below in the sidebar.

 <table>
   <tr>